DADiSP® SPL vs. MATLAB®

 and familiar style about them.
 Because MATLAB was originally

-developed in FORTRAN and later rewritten in C, MATLAB programs
+developed in FORTRAN and later rewritten in C, some feel MATLAB programs

-generally have a less consistent, "mixed breed" feel, often combining
+exhibit a less consistent, "mixed breed" feel by combining

-Although each language has its own approach and advantages, it is
+Although MATLAB and SPL have there own approach and advantages, it is

 fairly easy to convert routines from one to the other.
 For